 It isn’t always one or the other, though.
 Expats can contribute to—and earn credits from—both social security systems at different times or for separate income streams.
 These credits will then count toward your social security coverage in both countries.

 For example, let’s say that Cindy moves to Italy, which has a totalization agreement with the US.
 Because her work plans change over the years, she ends up paying into both the US and Italian social security systems at various times.

 When Cindy is ready to retire in Italy, she discovers she doesn’t have enough Italian credits to qualify for social security benefits in Italy.
 However, she can use her US credits to supplement her Italian credits, allowing her to qualify.

 Her US credits are not reduced through this process, either.
-In the above example, Cindy’s US social security credits would remain the same even after she “transferred” them to Italy.
-As a result, she may be entitled to social security benefits from the US and Italian governments.
+In this example, Cindy’s US social security credits would remain the same even after she “transferred” them to Italy.
+As a result, she may be entitled to social security benefits from both the US and Italian governments.

 As with expat employees, self-employed expats must pay a social security tax on their income.
 Because this tax is typically higher than it is for employees, totalization agreements are even more important for anyone who is self-employed.